brownplt/judgmental-resugaring/README.md

 Now we're ready to write a desugaring rule.
-This is done with the `ds-rule` function, which takes a rule name (`not`), a set of variables to capture (typically the empty set), a left-hand-side `(not ~a`, and a right-hand-side `(if ~a false true)`.
+This is done with the `ds-rule` function, which takes a rule name (`not`), a set of variables to capture (typically the empty set), a left-hand-side `(not ~a)`, and a right-hand-side `(if ~a false true)`.
 Pattern variables are written with a tilde, so `~a` is a pattern variable.
 This rule does not contain any regular variables, but they would be written without a tilde.
 Since `false` and `true` appeared in the keyword list above, they are interpreted as keywords rather than variables.
+Finally, rules can optionally choose to capture variables (i.e., be unhygienic) by listing them in the `#:capture()` list.

     (define rule_not
       (ds-rule "not" #:capture()
                (not ~a)
                (if ~a false true)))

-Finally, we can resugar this rule and view the resulting type rules.
+Finally, we can resugar this rule and view the resulting type rule.
 `view-sugar-type-rules` expects a language name (`demo`), a type judgement relation (which will always be `⊢`), and a list of rewrite rules to resugar `(list rule_not)`.
-It then displays the inferred type rule for `not` in a popup.
+It then displays the inferred type rule for `not` in a popup window.

     (view-sugar-type-rules demo ⊢ (list rule_not))

 To see the type derivation that led to this type rule, use `view-sugar-derivations` instead.
+(Alternatively, `view-sugar-simplified-derivations` for the simplified derivation, in which type equalities have been eliminated via unification.)

 ### How to Read the Type Rules

-Basics:
+Here is a basic guide for how to read SweetT's type rules.

+__Basics:__

+    (⊢ Γ e t)     means  Γ ⊢ e : t
     (bind x t Γ)  means  x:t, Γ
     ~A            means  a pattern variable
     A             means  a variable (or type variable)

-Calctype (described in section 4.1):
+__Calctype__ (described in section 4.1):

     (calctype e as t in e2)  means  assert that 'e' has type 't', and evaluate e2

-Sequences (described in section 4.5):
+__Sequences__ (described in section 4.5):

     ϵ            means an empty list or empty record (cons e e*)  means cons e onto the front of the sequence e*

-Not described in paper:
+__Not described in paper:__

     (field x e eRec)          means add the field x:e to record eRec (bind* x* t* Γ)           means  x_1:t_1, ..., x_n:t_n, Γ (calctype* e* as t* in e) means  (calctype e_1 as t_1 in ... (calctype e_n as t_n in e) ...)

+__Type Derivations__

+When reading SweetT type derivations, you can ignore "con-" rules that appear at the top of the derivation.
+You'll notice that they just repeat what's below them; they're there for technical reasons.

 # Artifact Evaluation Instructions